pagopa/technology-radar/radar/languages-and-frameworks/quarkus.md

 ## Use cases

 - **Container First Approach**: Quarkus is designed with a minimal footprint specifically optimized for running in containers, ensuring efficient resource utilization and scalability in cloud-native environments.
+It's lightweight nature and fast startup times make it well-suited for serverless computing environments.

 - **Imperative and Reactive Programming Model**: Quarkus seamlessly integrates imperative and reactive programming styles, enabling developers to leverage both paradigms within a single framework, thereby enhancing flexibility and productivity in application development.